More about: 5 Best Day Trips from Amsterdam

 About Delft

 Just an hour from Amsterdam, this beautiful medieval city is home to the leaning tower and the imposing New Church, which dates back to 1300.
-Although less well known than the previous cities, Delft is without a doubt an essential destination on your trip from Amsterdam, where you can learn first-hand about the importance of Dutch ceramics.
+Although less well known than the others, Delft is without a doubt an essential destination on your trip from Amsterdam, where you can learn first-hand about the importance of Dutch ceramics.

 2. Keukenhof Poppy Gardens Excursions